 SEO Is The Most Important Part Of Your Website

 After all, what’s the point in having one if no one can find it?
 Search Engine Optimization is a huge source of stress for website owners, but I’ll break it down for you.
 Today I’m going over the basic components your website needs to have good on-page SEO.
 By “on-page SEO” I mean the things you do to optimize your website itself.
 (We will go over “off-page SEO,” or the optimization you do outside of your website, in another article.)
-There are 9 things you need to do, split up into 3 easy categories: Tags, Content, and Files.
-If you do nothing else, do these things.
+But, before we get started you may want to check your website’s SEO so you know where to start.
+We’ve got a free tool you can use to get a quick SEO evaluation:

 Tags: The Most Essential Part Of On-Page SEO